symphonyoss/ContainerJS/packages/api-electron/README.md

-# Symphony API for Electron
+# ContainerJS API for Electron

-This project provides an implementation of the Symphony Desktop Wrapper API Specification for Electron
+This project provides an implementation of ContainerJS which follows the Symphony Desktop Wrapper API Specification for Electron

 ## Usage